ronansprake/ronansprake.github.io/_posts/2021-01-04-simplicity-vs-minimalism.md

 listingclass:
 ---

 "We need to make it as simple as possible".
-I've heard this countless times on hundreds of projects.
+I've heard this countless times on dozens of projects.
 I get it, the intention is great and it's a good guiding principle, but what does it really mean?

 When spoken by a client or product owner, they're often talking about minimalism.
 Let's build a Minimum Viable Product!
-It'll be fun (and cheap)!
-Yep, it usually is, but despite being lean and focused, MVPs often lack simplicity and that's a real problem.
+It'll be quick and cheap!
+Maybe, but despite being lean and focused, MVPs often lack simplicity and that's a real problem.

 While simplicity aims to reduce complexity, minimalism is about reducing the elements to the strictest minimum, which often leads to confusion and accessibility issues.